 Looking at Independent Work from Different Perspectives: A Discussion with the Coalition for Workforce Innovation

-The Coalition for Workforce Innovation is bringing together a broad, diverse group of stakeholders to modernize federal workforce policy to treat new and existing independent work in ways that enhance the freedom and economic opportunities provided these workers.
+The Coalition for Workforce Innovation has brought together a diverse group of stakeholders to modernize federal workforce policy.
+These proposals will enhance independent work in ways that ensure the freedom and economic opportunities provided these workers.

 Evan Armstrong, Vice President of Workforce, Retail Industry Leaders Association